Zellim-Project/Back-end-Challenge/README.md

 - Typescript
 - MongoDB
 - Docker
-- Upload to one Cloud Service
 - Tests
+- CI/CD
+- Upload to one Cloud Service (AWS, GCP, Azure)

 _The communication between microservices you can do how you prefer_